 - Using Logstash - you can use Logstash's Elasticsearch input to feed data into Logstash and then make use of Logstash's many output destinations (and even more than just one of them).
 This can be much easier to setup for many, especially shops which already use Logstash in their stack.
 It is probably going to be the slowest and more resources consuming method, however.

-A word of advice: Elasticsearch (and OpenSearch, too) weren't designed for supporting frequent full data exports.
+A word of advice: Elasticsearch (and OpenSearch too - check out our OpenSearch vs Elasticsearch comparison) weren't designed for supporting frequent full data exports.
 The snapshot/restore API can be used for performing frequent backups, but the other APIs we mentioned here shouldn't be used as part of your normal operation with Elasticsearch.
 Exporting data from Elasticsearch may take significant amount of time, even with parallelism, and will consume non-negligible amount of cluster resources.